morsznetik/pyPlayer/README.md

 ### Using as a Package

 PyPlayer can be used as a Python package in your own projects.
 Although created to mainly be used as a CLI, you can still import it into your projects and interact with someone of its various API's.
 Each part is created as a separate classes that handle different parts, so you can import them individually.
-Stuff you need is mostly in the base package, but some more internal stuff that still could be useful can be accessed throught importing different modules.
+Stuff you need is mostly in the base package, but some more internal stuff that still could be useful can be accessed through importing different modules.
 You can check the source code for now.

 ## Development